mpogue2/iSquareDesk/README.md

 The app reads your music library from a folder you choose at runtime (no media is bundled in the app):

 - Open Settings (gear icon) → “Select Folder”.
 - Choose your `SquareDanceMusic` folder that contains a `.squaredesk` subfolder.
+This folder is the same folder that you created for the SquareDesk desktop application.
+You can share that folder between your MacOS laptop and your iPad using iCloud.
+The iSquareDesk iPad app will not save any changes right now to the database, so changes to Pitch, Tempo, and EQ will currently not persist.
 - The app requests security‑scoped access and indexes your music and cuesheets.

-Repository note: `SquareDanceMusic/` is .gitignored and not part of this repo.

 ## Cuesheets